lilab-bcb/cumulus/docs/trust4.rst

       - "_S*_L*_R1_001.fastq.gz"
       - "_S*_L*_R1_001.fastq.gz"
     * - barcode_range
-      - start, end(-1 for lenght-1), strand in a barcode is the true barcode
+      - Start, end(-1 for lenght-1), strand in a barcode is the true barcode.
       - "0,15,+"
       - "0,15,+"
     * - barcode_whitelist
-      - | path to the barcode whitelist
+      - | Path to the barcode whitelist.
 	| Cell barcode whitelist file.
 This is supposed to be a txt file where each line is a whitelisted barcode.
       -
       -